-Kirkland consultant questioned for six hours in criminal probe of 737 crashes
+Kirkland consultant questioned for six hours in criminal probe of Boeing 737 MAX crashes

 While Boeing’s push to lift the grounding of the 737 MAX is making headlines, federal prosecutors have been quietly gathering information to determine if criminal conduct contributed to two deadly crashes of the troubled jetliner.

-The prosecutors have been tight-lipped about the investigation, which only became known when they began issuing subpoenas.
+The prosecutors have been tight-lipped about the investigation, which only came to light when they began issuing subpoenas.
 They have refused to even acknowledge the existence of the investigation, largely because of strict rules that prohibit them from discussing secret grand-jury proceedings.

 But a window into their work emerged from a recent meeting in Washington, D.C., between prosecutors and a Kirkland-based consultant who has raised questions about Boeing’s development of the plane.